openmobilityfoundation/mobility-data-specification/general-information.md

 ### Event Types

-Event types are the possible transitions bewteen some vehicle states.
+Event types are the possible transitions between some vehicle states.

 | `event_type` | Description |
 |---|---|